 And then with the Proud Boys, you have a shithead cult leader like Gavin McGinnis who screams all the time about how he wants violence and thinks that society is too weak and we should kick the shit out of each other and has a group with a regimented structure where the fourth level of it is you have to beat somebody up or get arrested for the cause.

-He is a Nazi collaborator, and by that I mean, when he was a very young boy, he was a part of the Jewish Council, which was an organization that, oh, I should also tell you this, back then they didn't let Jewish kids go to school, and so they had to become a part of this.
+he never defines what nazi collaborator means which makes it so evil because if he said he is a nazi collaborator and by that i mean when he was a very young boy he was a part of the jewish council which was an organization that oh oh i should also tell you this Back then they didn't let Jewish kids go to school, and so they had to become a part of this.

-But he was a part of this group, and they would go deliver messages to Jews around town, and then if it was a summons, and if they give this message to the person, they would end up getting taken away.
+And then if it was a summons, and if they give this message to the person, they would end up getting taken away.

-Young George Soros told his dad about these messages he was told to deliver, and his dad said, deliver those messages that you tell everybody that you give that message to that if you show up to that meeting, they are never going to come back.
+But you tell everybody that you give that message to that if you show up to that meeting, they are never going to come back.

-That this is something that is not what it appears to be.
+You warn them that this is something that is not what it appears to be.

-So Soros, as a young boy, went around and he delivered those messages and warned people, as his father did as well.
+So Soros, as a young boy, went around and he delivered those messages and warned people, as his father did as well, saved a number of people from the Holocaust, from being taken away to camps.

-After he made that run, he was like, I am not doing this anymore.
+And then, as a boy, after he made that run, was like, I am not doing this anymore.

-And so he disappeared and stopped going into the Jewish council meetings that he was made to do because Jews weren't allowed to go to school in those days.
+And so he disappeared and stopped going into the Jewish Council meetings that he was made to do because Jews weren't allowed to go to school in those days.

 Remember how when you learned in high school that the person who tells you that the evil is coming to destroy you, that person is actually collaborating with that evil.

-But you understand, if he wanted to have that conversation about what does collaborator mean, is that what you mean?
+But you understand, like, if he wanted to have that conversation about what does collaborator mean, is that what you mean?

-Then that would be the weak, like, it would take all the power out of his declaration.
+Like, it would take all the power out of his declaration.

-Like, he's a Nazi collaborator, and by that I have the broadest definition for it.
+He's a Nazi collaborator, and by that I have the broadest definition for it.

 So, like, there's all this stuff, and that is the essence of what's going wrong.

-With what he said there, too, is like, even if it was a false flag, his argument is that CNN is trying to paint him as a poor little baby getting bombed.
+With what he said there, too, is like even if it was a false flag, his argument is that CNN is trying to paint him as a poor little baby getting bombed.

 We have a couple more clips, but before we do that, I want to talk a little bit about how when I was preparing the episode for today, there were a number of, like, I didn't want to talk about the present day, of course.